vipulgupta2048/talkswith2048/README.md

 # Best Blogs on Mixster by 2048 (Top 10 all-time)
 I always wanted to do this.
 Coming soon.
+I instead releasted a newsletter, [Mixster x Mixtapes](https://buttondown.email/vipulgupta2048)

 # Google Summer of Code with 2048
 In my college years, I had the pleasure of contributing and participating in Google Summer of Code 2018 with Sugar Labs[Google Summer of Code 2018 with Sugar Labs](https://github.com/vipulgupta2048/mygsoc) and with The Scrapy Project in [2019](https://github.com/vipulgupta2048/mygsoc).
 These projects have taught, helped make me who I am.
 Even after the projects have finished, I still continue to volunteer with Sugar Labs focusing on Outreach efforts and playing active part in their Google OSS programs.
 I contribute code frequently to ScrapingHub and The Scrapy Project.
 These were good times indeed.

 <img src="gsoc.jpg" height=380 width=540 align="middle">

 # Products by 2048

 Who knew?
 I love working on product design so much.
 It all started with this take-home assignment, I received from a PM interview.
 Now, I work on product design creating wireframes on AdobeXD whenever I feel like it.
 It feels liberating to let my ideas flow on a 770x340Px artboard with nothing but me and my prototypes.

 | Products  | Project Link | Comments |
 | --- |:---:|---|